amberflo/metering-typescript/CONTRIBUTING.md

 git commit -m "vX.Y.Z"
 git tag "vX.Y.Z"
 ```
-3. Create a release in in [Github](https://github.com/amberflo/metering-typescript/releases).
+3. Push and then create a release in [Github](https://github.com/amberflo/metering-typescript/releases).
 Once you publish it, the Github action will publish the package to NPM.

 To build the release version:
 ```